Experimentation on Endogenous Graphs: Introduction

 \subsection{Our Contributions}

-Motivated by this gap between theory and practice, this paper takes a different approach, explicitly allowing for the observed graph available to the analyst to be determined by treatment assignment.
+Motivated by this gap between theory and practice, this paper takes a different approach, explicitly allowing for the observed graph to be determined by treatment assignment.
 We work in a general bipartite setting, in which units of analysis and randomization are allowed to differ.
 We propose the notion of an \emph{endogenous} bipartite graph which may be treatment-dependent, and which contains information on interference from randomization to analysis units.
-Generalizing the outcome model of \cite{harshaw2021design} to this setting, we give an unbiased, consistent and asymptotically normal estimator of the total treatment effect, as well as a consistent testing procedure for the sharp null of no treatment effect.
-Our identification and estimation approach relies on an treatment-invariant ``anchor'' subgraph, from which instrumental variable estimates of unit-level treatment responses can be obtained.
+Generalizing the outcome model of \citet{harshaw2021design} to this setting, we give an unbiased, consistent and asymptotically normal estimator of the total treatment effect, as well as a consistent testing procedure for the sharp null of no treatment effect.
+Our identification and estimation approach relies on a treatment-invariant ``anchor'' subgraph, from which instrumental variable estimates of unit-level treatment responses can be obtained.

 Our results apply directly to bipartite experiments, which are of growing interest in their own right.
-Units of analysis and randomization may differ because it is impractical or impossible to measure outcomes of interest at the level at which treatments are being assigned, as in \cite{zigler2021bipartite}, who study how interventions to reduce air pollution from power plants affect cardiovascular hospitalizations.
-Alternatively, there may be no conceptual difficulty in defining outcomes at the level of the randomization unit, but accounting for the bipartite structure is a natural way to allow for cross-unit interference. \cite{harshaw2021design} give the example of two-sided marketplaces: comparing sales of a products which do and do not receive random discounts may mislead regarding the global effect of discounting all goods, as buyers' demand for one good depends on the prices of other goods.
-Causal inference problems with this structure are common in social networks, recommender systems, digital advertising, and multi-sided platforms broadly (\cite{chawla2016b,gilotte2018offline,pouget2019variance,nandy2021b,johari2022experimental,bajari2023experimental,shi2024scalable}).
+Units of analysis and randomization may differ because it is not practical or impossible to measure outcomes of interest at the level at which treatments are being assigned \citep{zigler2021bipartite}.
+Alternatively, there may be no conceptual difficulty in defining outcomes at the randomization unit-level, but accounting for the bipartite structure is a natural way to allow for cross-unit interference.
+Causal inference problems with this structure are common in social networks, recommender systems, digital advertising, and multi-sided platforms broadly (\citet{chawla2016b,gilotte2018offline,pouget2019variance,harshaw2021design,nandy2021b,johari2022experimental,bajari2023experimental,shi2024scalable}).